scblueprint/react-onboarding/README.md

 Thank you for attending UCSC Blueprint's React workshop.
 This repo is a collection of the code covered in the workshop.

 ## my-app
 This folder contains all the code snippets from the slideshow.
-To run speicific snipits import the respective component into App.jsx and see the outcome
+To run specific snippets import the respective component into App.jsx and see the outcome.
+To see the code from the slides navigate to my-app/src.

 ## cookie-clicker
 This folder contains a mini cookie clicker.
 It applies the fundamentals learned in this workshop to create a mini cookie clicker.